wclr/yalc/README.md

 - Run `yalc publish` in your dependency package `my-package`.
 - It will copy [all the files that should be published in remote NPM registry](https://docs.npmjs.com/files/package.json#files).
 - It will run `preyalc` or `prepublish` scripts before, and `postyalc` or `postpublish` after.
 Use `--force` to publish without running scripts.
 - While copying package content, `yalc` calculates the hash signature of all files and, by default, adds this signature to the package manifest `version`.
 You can disable this by using the `--no-sig` option.
 - You may also use `.yalcignore` to exclude files from publishing to yalc repo, for example files like README.md, etc.
+- `--files` flag will show included files in published package
 - **NB!** Windows users should make sure the `LF` new line symbol is used in published sources; it may be needed for some packages to work correctly (for example, `bin` scripts). `yalc` won't convert line endings for you (because `npm` and `yarn` won't either).
 - **NB!** Note that, if you want to include `.yalc` folder in published package content, you should add `!.yalc` line to `.npmignore`.
 - [Easily propagate package updates everywhere.](#pushing-updates-automatically-to-all-installations)

 ### Add